GUARD: Guided Unlearning and Retention via Data Attribution for Large Language Models: Method: GUARD

 \subsection{Data Attribution for LLM Unlearning}

 Conventional data attribution methods estimate the influence of individual training samples by measuring the change in the model outputs when a sample is removed from the training set.
 These approaches typically rely on retraining or Hessian-based computations (see Appendix~\ref{subsec:apdx-rw-da}).
-However, such methods are impractical in the context of LLM unlearning for two key reasons: (1) their computational cost is prohibitive at the operational scale of LLMs; and (2) the objective of unlearning differs fundamentally from standard attribution, i.e., effective unlearning necessitates different performance shifts, namely, degraded performance on the forget set $\gD_f$ and improved performance on the retain set $\gD_r$ (rather than a uniform unidirectional performance change over the entire dataset).

-To address these challenges, we propose a proxy attribution score $a_i^{\text{GUARD}}$ for a forget sample $i$, defined as an inner product of gradients:
+However, such methods are impractical in the context of LLM unlearning for two key reasons: (1) their computational cost is prohibitive at the operational scale of LLMs; and (2) the objective of unlearning differs fundamentally from standard attribution, i.e., effective unlearning necessitates different performance ``shifts,'' namely, degraded performance on the Forget Set $\gD_f$ and improved performance on the Retain Set $\gD_r$ (rather than a uniform unidirectional performance change over the entire dataset).
+To address these challenges, we propose a proxy attribution score $a_i^{\text{GUARD}}$ for a Forget Sample $i$, defined as an inner product of gradients:

 where $J^{\gD_r}_{avg}(\theta_0)$ denotes the mean gradient over $\gD_r$ and $J_i(\theta_0)$ is the gradient of sample $i$, both evaluated for the initial model parameters $\theta_0$.
-This formulation captures the alignment between the information content of a forget and that of the retain set.
+This formulation captures the alignment between the information content of the Forget and the Retain Set.
 Representing sample-level influence via gradients is a well-established practice, particularly in LLMs~\cite{nguyen2025minibatchcoresetsmemoryefficientlanguage,wang2025rethinking}.
 In addition to being intuitive and computationally efficient, our proxy attribution score lends itself to theoretical analysis, as described in Appendix~\ref{sec:apdx-proxy-da}.